VladV32/CommentsBlock/README.md

 - GET `/api/comments`: Retrieve a list of all comments.
 - POST `/api/comments`: Create a new comment.
 (Authentication required)
-- GET `/api/comments/{id}`: Retrieve details of a specific comment.
 - PATCH `/api/comments/{id}`: Update details of a specific comment.
 (Authentication required)
 - DELETE `/api/comments/{id}`: Delete a specific comment.
 (Authentication required)